Yet another blog about TomEE and OpenEJB

 Note: this configuration is designed for ears but works for war too so now you can synchronized multiple sources/targets.

-1. maxtorzito said:
+1. maxtorzito

 Dont forget to set Project Stage to Development if you are using JSF with this you can see the changes.